 Hidden inside the walls of Essaouira’s medina, Villa Maroc is formed of four traditional 18th century riads: each a towering white washed building decorated with cool ‘zellij’ tiles and ageing wood beams.

 A warren of a place, featuring 12 shabby-chic double rooms and 7 eclectic suites, Villa Maroc is perhaps one of the most beautiful hotels we’ve stayed in.

-During our stay, we decided to upgrade to a suite, which cost just £149 per night (between two) and included a delicious traditional Moroccan breakfast.
+During our visit, we decided to upgrade to a suite, which cost just £149 per night (between two) and included a delicious traditional Moroccan breakfast.

 Our suite, featuring its own balcony, was home to a large study and living area (complete with an ancient wooden desk and towering mirrors), and an enormous bedroom with two four poster beds.

 Alongside breakfast, it is also worth booking dinner at Villa Maroc.
 As night falls, the staff light candles and fires throughout the riad’s many living areas and dining rooms.
 Dinner is served in your own private room, filled with traditional Berber artwork, throws and blankets.

 The riad is also home to the wonderful Oriental Spa, offering traditional treatments such as a Moroccan Hammam, alongside manicures and massages.
 In terms of things to do in Essaouira, a visit here is the perfect antidote to a long day exploring the city’s souks.

 How To Get Around Essaouira